mono/Embeddinator-4000/docs/Contributing.md

 # General

 The **Embeddinator-4000** project is under the Mono umbrella and most of the [contribution rules](http://www.mono-project.com/community/contributing/), tools and process are identical.
-Even if it is a bit out of date the spirit of [Mono Contribution HowTo](http://www.mono-project.com/community/contributing/contribution-howto/) still applies, including the **DO WRITE TESTS!!!**
+Even if it is a bit out of date, the spirit of [Mono Contribution HowTo](http://www.mono-project.com/community/contributing/contribution-howto/) still applies, including the **DO WRITE TESTS!!!**

 * Bug reporting: Issues and enhancement requests are presently tracked in [github](https://github.com/mono/Embeddinator-4000/issues) (not bugzilla).
 * Chat: https://gitter.im/managed-interop